Using Excel VBA to Format a Number with a Leading Zero – 4 Methods

 Things to Remember

-• The leading zeros in a number can be preserved by using the custom number format code “000” or by using the Text format.
+• The leading zeros in a number can be preserved by using the custom number format code “000” or use the Text format.

-• The Format function is a useful tool for formatting numbers and strings with leading zeros.
-It takes two arguments: the value you want to format and the custom number format code to apply.
+• The Format function takes two arguments: the value you want to format and the custom number format code to apply.

-• Be careful when converting a string with leading zeros to a number, as the Val function will remove any leading zeros and may also return unexpected results if the string contains non-numeric characters.
-To avoid errors, consider using the IsNumeric function to validate the input string before converting it to a number.
+• When converting a string with leading zeros to a number, the Val function will remove any leading zeros.
+To avoid errors, consider using the IsNumeric function to validate the input string.

 Download Practice Workbook